Kernel Learning for High-Resolution Time-Frequency Distribution: The Proposed Kernel Learning Based TFD

-Before the channel fusion, to properly determine the direction of each TF point, channel-wise weights are utilized to weight each channel, i.e., primary directions deserve larger weights while smaller weights are assigned to insignificant directions.
-The directional filer in ADTFD selects adaptive directions by optimizing the correlation between the directional kernel and the modulus of TFD.
-In contrast, the data-driven kernel learning model can benefit from sufficient training data and our end-to-end network structure tends to be easier to train.
-Te be specific, we make the choice of adopting the same network architecture as squeeze-and-excitation network \cite{hu2018squeeze} to estimate decisive directions, which is illustrated in Fig. \ref{fig1} (B) and (D).
-Intuitively, multiple channels are squeezed by average pooling firstly so that channel-level feature can be attained:
+To properly determine the direction of each TF point, element-wise weights are incorporated in a way such that primary directions are assigned with large weights, while insignificant directions are assigned with small ones.
+The directional filer in ADTFD adaptively selects directions by optimizing the correlation between the directional kernel and the modulus of TFD.
+In contrast, the data-driven kernel learning model can benefit from sufficient training data and our end-to-end network structure tends to be easy to train.
+To be specific, we adopt the same network architecture as the BAM \cite{DBLP:journals/corr/abs-1807-06514} to utilize dependencies among TF coefficients as well as different channels, which is illustrated in Fig. \ref{fig1} (C).
+Spatial dependencies can further distinguish auto-terms (ATs) from CTs as ATs and CTs have different directional features.
+Channel attention jointly attends to information from different representation subspaces.
+In order to reduce the amount of parameters, the 2D Conv blocks in BAM have smaller kernel sizes compared with those of skipping 2D Conv blocks.
+Channel and spatial weights are two separate branches, thus element-wise weights are computed as: